Restorative Justice

 Our approach

-RCMP members are encouraged to refer appropriate cases to community Restorative Justice programs for pre-charge intervention.
+RCMP Regular Members are encouraged to refer appropriate cases to community Restorative Justice programs for pre-charge intervention.

 The Indigenous Justice Program within the Department of Justice Canada has created an interactive map that will assist members in finding nearby Indigenous Justice Programs in relation to RCMP detachments, along with an electronic directory for Restorative Justice programs throughout Canada.